ValentineFernandes/MySQL-Assignment/README.md

 # QUERIES

-/* 1.
-From the following table return complete information about the employees */
+1. From the following table return complete information about the employees.

 ```javascript
 SELECT * FROM Employee;
 ```

-/* 2.
-From the following table, write a SQL query to find the cities of all employees.
-Return city. */
+2. From the following table, write a SQL query to find the cities of all employees.
+Return city.

 ```javascript
 SELECT City FROM Employee;
 ```

-/* 3.
-From the following table, write a SQL query to find the unique addressline of the employees.
-Return addressline. */
+3. From the following table, write a SQL query to find the unique addressline of the employees.
+Return addressline.

 ```javascript
 SELECT DISTINCT AddressLine
 FROM Employee;
 ```

-/* 4.
-From the following table, write a SQL query to return EmployeeID, FirstName, LastName, City and AddressLine. */
+4. From the following table, write a SQL query to return EmployeeID, FirstName, LastName, City and AddressLine.

 ```javascript
 SELECT EmployeeID,